 On September 24, 2014, SASL filed its statement of claim and memorial on the merits.
 SASL seeks monetary compensation for damages in the amount of \$385.7 million which includes \$307.2 million for all of its losses caused by Bolivia's breaches of the UK-Bolivia Treaty, plus \$78.5 million in pre-award interest but excludes fees and costs incurred in connection with the arbitration proceeding.
-Alternatively, SASL seeks restitution of the Malku Khota project along with monetary damages in the amount of \$176.4 million, including pre-award interest.
 On March 31, 2015, Bolivia filed its statement of defense and counter-memorial marking the conclusion of the preliminary written pleadings phase of the arbitration and the beginning of the document production phase.
 In accordance with the procedural calendar, SASL's reply to Bolivia's statement of defense and counter-memorial was filed on November 30, 2015.
-Pursuant to a 21-day extension granted to the Tribunal, Bolivia's rejoinder was filed on March 21, 2016.
-The oral hearing is scheduled to take place in July 2016.
+Pursuant to extensions granted by the Tribunal to both parties, Bolivia's rejoinder was filed on March 21, 2016 and SASL's Rejoinder on jurisdiction was filed on May 3, 2016.
+On April 30, 2015, after consultations with the parties, the Tribunal decided to postpone the oral hearing from May 2016 to July 2016.
+The oral hearing was held in Washington, D.C., on July 11 to July 21, 2016.
+Pursuant to the procedural orders in place, both parties will submit post-hearing memorials, due on a date yet to be determined, after which the Tribunal will deliberate and issue a final award.
+It is typical for tribunals in this type of arbitration to require six to twelve months to finalize and issue a final award.

-Management reviewed the carrying amount of the Malku Khota project asset by comparing the unamortized book value to the higher of value in use and fair value less costs to sell as at March 31, 2016 and concluded that no impairment adjustment is necessary at this time.
+Management reviewed the carrying amount of the Malku Khota project asset by comparing the unamortized book value to the higher of value in use and fair value less costs to sell as at June 30, 2016 and concluded that no impairment adjustment is necessary at this time.
 If SASL is unsuccessful in its efforts to obtain compensation in excess of the unamortized book value of its investment in Malku Khota, the Malku Khota project asset may be written down in future periods.